 The ParaGenius Foundation is an emerging Maui-based nonprofit aimed at building a healthy, resilient community through organic agriculture and nourishing food education.

-Our programs are designed to unwind well-worn patterns of import food reliance and heal the disconnection from the local food system.
+We are behind-the-scenes change agents, doing what we can to move the needle on unwinding Maui's well-worn patterns....from continued food import reliance to the general disconnection between community and our farmers/the local food system.
 The community continues to have an awareness of systemic issues, yet the issues remain.
 We seek out creative ways that link awareness to action.

 Not yet.
 Part of our larger vision, however, involves the creation of a community warehouse and commercial kitchen space, where workshops and training can be facilitated by local Ag and food system leaders.